-Additional information about using and configuring the Reliability QoS policy can be found inPart 4:Chapter 17Configuring Reliability Protocol.
+Additional information about using and configuring the Reliability QoS policy can be found in the Configuring Reliability Protocol chapter of this guide.

 This is a QoS policy that must be compatible before DataReaders and DataWriters will match.
-A ReliableDataWriter will match any DataReader,
+A Reliable DataWriter will match any DataReader,

-Best Effort or Reliable.
+Best Effort, ACK-less Reliable, or Reliable.
 A Best Effort DataWriter will match only Best Effort DataReaders.

-13.3.22 RESOURCE\LIMITS
+12.3.22 RESOURCE\LIMITS